ishaaq34/Chipseq_analysis_tutorial/src/00_setup_environment.md

 2.  **Action:** We used `conda env create` with a YAML recipe to install tools like Bowtie2 and MACS2.
 3.  **Result:** We now have a `(chip)` environment ready for the actual ChIP-seq analysis.

+---
+> **The tools are installed and waiting.
+The next step is to feed them some data**
+---